 To avoid penalties, you should always:

-- verify your enrollments on SIS BEFORE THE DROP DEADLINE, and
+- verify your enrollments on SIS before the add/drop dreadlines

 - carefully read the e-mail sent to you by the University Registrar with your complete schedule.